clarifynl/responsive-pics/docs/usage.md

 #### Step 2.
 Add the Repo as a Subtree

 ```
-git subtree add --prefix libraries/action-scheduler subtree-action-scheduler master --squash
+git subtree add --prefix libraries/action-scheduler subtree-action-scheduler trunk --squash
 ```

-This will add the `master` branch of Action Scheduler to your repository in the folder `libraries/action-scheduler`.
+This will add the `trunk` branch of Action Scheduler to your repository in the folder `libraries/action-scheduler`.

 You can change the `--prefix` to change where the code is included.
-Or change the `master` branch to a tag, like `2.1.0` to include only a stable version.
+Or change the `trunk` branch to a tag, like `2.1.0` to include only a stable version.

 #### Step 3.
 Update the Subtree

 To update Action Scheduler to a new version, use the commands:

 ```
-git fetch subtree-action-scheduler master
+git fetch subtree-action-scheduler trunk
-git subtree pull --prefix libraries/action-scheduler subtree-action-scheduler master --squash
+git subtree pull --prefix libraries/action-scheduler subtree-action-scheduler trunk --squash
 ```

 ### Loading Action Scheduler